-International sales constitute a significant portion of our net revenue.
+International sales constitute a significant portion of our net revenues.
 Our ability to grow will depend in part on the continued expansion of international sales.
-Sales to customers outside of the United States accounted for approximately 62% and 60% of our net revenue, respectively, for the first six months of fiscal 2004 and the first six months of fiscal 2003.
+Sales to customers outside of the United States accounted for approximately 58% and 62% of our net revenue, respectively, for the first quarter of fiscal 2005 and the first quarter of fiscal 2004.
 Our international sales primarily depend on the success of our resellers and distributors.
 The failure of these resellers and distributors to sell our products internationally would limit our ability to sustain and grow our revenue.
 There are a number of risks arising from our international business, including:

-- longer accounts receivable collection cycles; - difficulties in managing operations across disparate geographic areas; - difficulties associated with enforcing agreements through foreign legal systems; - the payment of operating expenses in local currencies, which exposes us to risks of currency fluctuations; - higher credit risks requiring cash in advance or letters or credit; - · difficulty in safeguarding intellectual property; - political and economic turbulence; - potential adverse tax consequences; and - unexpected changes in regulatory requirements, including compliance with U.S. and foreign export laws and regulations.
+- longer accounts receivable collection cycles; - difficulties in managing operations across disparate geographic areas; - difficulties associated with enforcing agreements through foreign legal systems; - the payment of operating expenses in local currencies, which exposes us to risks of currency fluctuations; - higher credit risks requiring cash in advance or letters or credit; - difficulty in safeguarding intellectual property; - political and economic turbulence; - potential adverse tax consequences; and - · unexpected changes in regulatory requirements, including compliance with U.S. and foreign export laws and regulations.